Level II Offender Notification - Change of Address

 Convictions:

-Dec 28 2007 - Rape Of A Child In The First Degree
+Jan 4 2008 - Rape of A Child In The Second Degree Public Comment